CarlFlo/bord/README.md

 - [X] Additional message logging types (such as Custom and Fatal)
 - [X] Test coverage above at least 80%
 - [X] Additional error checking
-- [X] Ability to change time format
+- [X] Ability to change the time format
 - [ ] Option for 'verbosity' for each type of log message